 Shelby graduated from Butler University in December 2012 with a B.A. in Psychology and a minor in Sociology.
 She is from a small town east of Indianapolis, where she has lived her whole life.
 Before coming to Bierman ABA, she was volunteering at the Peyton Manning Children’s Hospital where she gained experience with children who had a variety of illnesses and developmental delays.
 Shelby has always had a passion for working with children and has years of experience with children of all different ages.

-Sonya graduated from Indiana University-Purdue University Indianapolis (IUPUI) in May 2015 with a B.S. in Neuroscience and a minor in Psychology.
-Before learning about the ABA field Sonya work with older adults who had mental disabilities helping them integrate themselves back into the community.
-Sonya was captured by the ABA field because she see's the benefits of being apart of the early learning process.
+Sonya graduated in May 2015 with a B.S. in neuroscience and a minor in psychology.
+She has two years of experience as a Behavior Technician and is pursuing a masters in Applied Behavior Analysis.
 Sonya has a passion for helping others and helping them to build upon their strengths.
-In her free time, she enjoys volunteering around the community and engaging in fun activities with her sorority sisters.
+In her free time, Sonya enjoys volunteering around the community and engaging in fun activities with her sorority sisters.

 Bio coming Soon!